ryleyw8412/DTI-Toy-Faces/README.md

 # Welcome to the DTI Toy Codes GUI Repository!

-# If your here, I either trust you enough to not gatekeep it from you, or you stumbled across it.
+# If you're here, I either trust you enough to not gatekeep it from you, or you stumbled across it.

 **Features:**
 - *All current dress to impress toy code faces in one scroller.*